rashmitk/ScalaSBT/README.md

-A Scala project build using SBT which includes integration with GatLing, Sonar-runner, Jacoco, SCoverage etc with Jenkins
+This is a POC of building Scala project using SBT and integrating it with GatLing, Sonar-runner, Jacoco, SCoverage etc with Jenkins